GP-MI State Nominating Convention

 Delegates to the Presidential Nominating Convention, (PNC) will also be determined.

-Note: For information about candidate nominations through county caucuses, please take this link: County Caucus Details.
+Note: For information about candidate nominations through county caucuses, please see the footnote at the bottom of this page.

 The GP-MI purchased a multi-host ‘Zoom’ subscription for the platform to host the nominating convention.
 This resource is available for caucuses and other meetings approved by the GP-MI.
-Please monitor the GP-MI website for details about how to use our Zoom account as a participant or host.
+Please monitor this page for details about how to use our Zoom account as a participant or host.
 If you are interested in helping run the June 20 convention, please email email@example.com.